orobix/Prototypical-Networks-for-Few-shot-Learning-PyTorch/README.md

 ## Training

 Please note that the training code is here just for demonstration purposes.
-It use a pre-trained resnet model imported from the [torchvision](https://github.com/pytorch/vision/tree/master/torchvision) package as feature extractor and train only the last layer as a classifier.
+It use a pre-trained resnet model imported from the [torchvision](https://github.com/pytorch/vision/tree/master/torchvision) package as feature extractor and trains only the last layer as a classifier.

 ## .bib citation
 cite the paper as follows (copied-pasted it from arxiv for you):